xioxet/THE-SHRINE/README.md

-# group notes
+# THE-SHRINE

-hi ! feel free to dump any notes you have into the repo by making a pull req. the more the merrier!!!
+SACRIFICE YOUR NOTES TO THE SHRINE
+THE SHRINE DEMANDS PULL REQUESTS AND NEATLY FORMATTED MARKDOWN FILES

+**THE SHRINE HUNGERS FOR BLOOD**

+_(group notes repository for our batch! anyone is free to make a pull req and submit your notes for the betterment of the cohort!!!)_